cpraghu/Git_demo1/README.md

 fetch will only take the update from the remote to local it will not merge

 clone it not only checkout the working copy and also mirror the complete repositiry

+checkout command as the 2 purpose checkout - used for the undo the changes checkout is used to merge the directory